 The basic operation of a water source heat pump is as follows:

 A water source or lake heat pump effectively works in the same way as a ground source heat pump.
 By using heat stored in the lake water and lake bed.
 The collector circuit is laid on the bottom of the waterway and carries heat to a waterside home.
 Using heat from a lake reduces energy consumption in a very efficient way.
-For more info, visit our renewable energy page.
+For more info, visit: water source heat pump.

 Incognito Underfloor Heating and Heat pumps Scotland